Gift Icon

 Conclusion.

 The Motor Carrier Act of 1980 brought deregulation to the trucking industry.
 The result was more efficient companies that passed the savings onto the consumer.
-Removal of antitrust aspects leads companies to be more competitive and innovative in the marketplace.
-Companies were forced to keep a lower profit margin in order to be competitive.
-With the addition of the act licenses for truckers increased almost three times, bringing more jobs
+Removal of antitrust aspects makes companies more competitive and innovative in the marketplace.
+Companies were forced to keep a lower profit margin to be competitive.
+With the addition of the act, licenses for truckers increased almost three times, bringing more jobs

 References.